How to Flip Your Classroom: Your Biggest Questions Answered

 As they sulked to the board and grabbed a marker, I took a deep breath, willing the panic away.
 "Everything will be fine.
 We'll review the problems, answer questions, and be back on track."

-But as the board slowly filled with algebra, my panic gave way to frustration and I shook my head in disbelieving resignation.
+But as the board slowly filled with algebra, my resolve gave way to frustration and I shook my head in disbelieving resignation.

 None of these problems were worked correctly.
 Not one.